OrleansContrib/Orleans.Providers.EntityFramework/README.md

 Using **UseETag** overload with no params instructs the storage to find an ETag property.
 If no valid property was found, an exception would be thrown.

 Use the following overload to explicitly configure the storage to use the provided property.
-If the property is not marked as **ConcurrencyCheck** an exception would be throw.
+If the property is not marked as **ConcurrencyCheck** an exception would be thrown.

 ```
 services